sap-tutorials/sap-build-apps/tutorials/codejam-04-add-to-cart/codejam-04-add-to-cart.md

     >![Events](images/events.png)

-4. The first **If condition** checks if we have a cart already.
-If we have a cart, we do nothing.
-Otherwise, we proceed with retrieving or creating a cart.
+4. The first **If condition** checks if you have a cart already.
+If you have a cart, you do nothing.
+Otherwise, you proceed with retrieving or creating a cart.

-    Select the utility **if condition** flow function, and click the binding icon for **Condition**.
+    Select the **If condition** flow function, and on the right click the binding icon for **Condition**.
 Select **Formula**, and use the following formula:

     ```JavaScript
     IS_EMPTY(appVars.orderID)